Sunday, January 27, 2013

 I. FUNCTIONS

-A function is a rule which assigns to each number in its domain another number.
+A function is a rule that assigns another number to each number in its domain.
 The domain consists of all numbers for which the rule makes sense.
 A function takes one input value and produces one output value.
 A function maps a domain to a range.
 Examples comparing math functions to their Haskell functions are as follows:

 MATH HASKELL